 The result of not doing research in an online marketing strategy is that your company winds up being identified for irrelevant terms – attracting the wrong visitors to your website or blog.
 Google has a simple search-based keyword tool that analyzes your site and provides you with feedback on the keywords and phrases found… a good start to see if you’re on the right path.

-As you continue to monitor your keywords and your site, Google Webmasters provides a history of the terms you’ve been found in search engines for, as well as the terms that searchers are clicking through to your website with.
+As you continue to monitor your keywords and your site, Google Search Console provides a history of the terms you’ve been found in search engines for, as well as the terms that searchers are clicking through to your website with.

 Surprisingly, though, none of Google’s tools put the entire strategy all together in a comprehensive toolset for companies to analyze keywords, compare them to the competition, and track weekly rankings.
 That’s where SEMrush comes into the picture.

 SEMRush is an incredibly robust toolset for Keyword and Search analysis.
 Here’s a short list of the features:

 - Discover competitors’ sites with common Google keywords

 - Get list of Google keywords for any site

 - Get list of AdWords keywords for any site

 - Check your competitors landing-pages for SE and AdWords traffic